JacobUns/DND-Brain/Aothir/Campaigns/The Price of Sacrifice.md

 “You don’t need to understand everything yet.
 Only that something old is stirring… and you now have the rare chance to walk at the edge of what came before — and what comes next.”
 # Act I - Awakening
 **Theme**: Discovery, Mystery, and Deception
-The party is contacted by a mysterious cult led by **Jezia Luth**, who offers wealth and vague references to forgotten power.
+The party is contacted by a mysterious cult led by **[[Jezia Luth]]**, who offers wealth and vague references to forgotten power.

 - The cult has located two divine artefacts and needs skilled hands to retrieve them.
 - **[[Location 1 - Temple of Threxis|Location 1]]**: The **Ruined Temple** of the fallen god — overgrown or sunken in a wasteland.
 Here, the party first encounters visual or spiritual remnants of the god.
 - **[[Location 2 - Vhalrix Estate|Location 2]]**: A **sealed vault** beneath a former monastery, noble estate, or forgotten sanctuary.
 Possibly guarded by relics of the old faith or temporal defences.
-- After acquiring these artefacts, the players are approached by **Vessa Thornbite**, a charismatic “artefact liberator” working for a private Collector.
+- After acquiring these artefacts, the players are approached by **[[Vessa Thornbite]]**, a charismatic “artefact liberator” working for a private Collector.
 She demands a race for the next item.

-**Tension**: Players don’t yet know the god’s true nature or Jezia’s endgame.
+**Tension**: Players don’t yet know the god’s true nature or [[Jezia Luth|Jezia]]’s endgame.
 They are tools in someone else’s plan.
 # Act II - The Race Begins
 **Theme**: Rivalry, Revelation, and Escalation

-Vessa challenges the party to beat her to the next artefact.
+[[Vessa Thornbite|Vessa]] challenges the party to beat her to the next artefact.
 If they succeed, she’ll share her knowledge of another location.
 If not, she demands one of the artefacts as payment.

 - The party travels across dangerous terrain where **travel checks** determine how quickly they arrive.
-If they fail, roll 1d4 to see how long it takes Vessa to catch up.
+If they fail, roll 1d4 to see how long it takes [[Vessa Thornbite|Vessa]] to catch up.
 - **Location 3**: A ruined or shadowed shrine, wrapped in illusions or spiritual obscurity.
 - **Location 4**: An ancient royal tomb or site of judgement — possibly beneath a still-ruling monarchy.
 - The party begins to experience the weight of the artefacts: visions, whispers, and a creeping sense of being watched.

-**Tension**: The cult provides increasingly direct “instructions.”
-Vessa’s motives blur — she may not be the villain Jezia painted her as.
+**Tension**: The cult provides increasingly direct “instructions.” [[Vessa Thornbite|Vessa]]’s motives blur — she may not be the villain [[Jezia Luth|Jezia]] painted her as.

 # Act III - Fractures and Factions
 **Theme**: Choice, Consequence, and Conflict